TheOdinProject/curriculum/ruby/computer_science/project_linked_lists.md

 Build the following methods in your linked list class:

-1. `#append(value)` adds a new node containing `value` to the end of the list
+1. `#append(value)` adds a new node containing `value` to the end of the list.
-1. `#prepend(value)` adds a new node containing `value` to the start of the list
+1. `#prepend(value)` adds a new node containing `value` to the start of the list.
-1. `#size` returns the total number of nodes in the list
+1. `#size` returns the total number of nodes in the list.
 1. `#head` should return the value of the first node in the list.
-If the list is empty, it should return nil
+If the list is empty, it should return nil.
 1. `#tail` should return the value of the final node in the list.
-If the list is empty, it should return nil
+If the list is empty, it should return nil.
 1. `#at(index)` should return the value of the node at the given index.
-If there's no node at the given index, it should return nil
+If there's no node at the given index, it should return nil.
 1. `#pop` should remove the head node from the list and return that node's value.
-If called on an empty list, it should just return nil
+If called on an empty list, it should just return nil.
-1. `#contains?(value)` returns true if the passed in value is in the list and otherwise returns false
+1. `#contains?(value)` returns true if the passed in value is in the list and otherwise returns false.
 1. `#index(value)` returns the index of the node containing the value.
 If the value isn't found, it should return nil.
-If more than one node has a value matching the given value, it should return the index of the first node with the matching value
+If more than one node has a value matching the given value, it should return the index of the first node with the matching value.
 1. `#to_s` represent your LinkedList objects as strings, so you can print them out and preview them in the console.
-If the list is empty, it should return an empty string
-    The format should be: `( value ) -> ( value ) -> ( value ) -> nil`
+If the list is empty, it should return an empty string.
+The format should be: `( value ) -> ( value ) -> ( value ) -> nil`.

 #### Extra credit